Pushkar - Ghats del Lago de Phuskar

 Apart from taking a walk on Pushkar Lake, visiting any of the temples and fighting with the Brahmins so that they don’t deceive you with donations, one can do other things for the city.
 For example, I recommend that you sit in the attic of a restaurant to enjoy the sunset while you have a chai.

-India - Pushkar - Sunset
+What to do in Pushkar - Sunset

 5. Climb to Savitri Temple and Gayatri Devi Temple